The GDPR and enrola

-The GDPR is legislation created by the EU in 2015, to be enforced from 25th May 2018.
+The GDPR is legislation created by the EU in 2015, that has been in force since 25th May 2018.

 Although the final relationship between the UK and EU is not known, the Conservative Government has indicated that they want to break with all of the EU’s legal bodies, and be subject only to UK created legislation.This means that technically the GDPR doesn’t necessarily apply to UK companies once the UK leaves the EU.

 However, this isn’t strictly true for several reasons:

 - The EU and UK has agreed a 2 year (currently) transition process till 31st December 2020, with the UK requiring to adhere to EU law (including GDPR) until that point.

 - If you process data subjects that reside in the EU, then they’re still subject to EU law.
 This means the the GDPR will still apply to these applicants.

 Parliament passed a new Data Protection Bill through the House of Commons on 23rd May 2018.
 This bill will place the GDPR into UK statute.

 It makes sense for UK businesses to be GDPR compliant prior to the new legislation being passed.

 Yes.
 When one of your applicants (i.e. data subjects) asks you to delete them from your records, you can contact us and we’ll delete the data for you quickly and easily.